Loss Control Insights

 Keep in mind that flash floods are unpredictable, so these notices and warnings can’t completely predict where or when a problem may arise.

-How to Stay Safe During a Flash Flood
+How to Survive a Flash Flood

 - Head for high ground.
 If a flood is imminent, sound the alarm and let all outdoor workers know they must head to safety.
 If you have staff who work in a below-ground level, or on ground floor, they should move up a story or two.

-- Recognize that 6 inches of moving flood water can knock down a person, while a 2-foot-deep flood water area can wash away a car.
+- Don’t allow staff to head out if there is the possibility of a water emergency.
+Recognize that 6 inches of moving flood water can knock down a person, while a 2-foot-deep flood water area can wash away a car.
 While the relatively shallow water may look safe, it’s not.
-Don’t allow staff to head out if there is the possibility of a water emergency.

 - If employees are in a vehicle that stalls in a lower level of water, they should leave immediately and seek higher ground.
 Water may engulf the vehicle and sweep occupants away.
+Over 50% of flash flooding deaths occur when vehicles are driven into hazardous flood waters, account to the NOAA.

 - Don’t let your employees drive away from the office after dark if flooding is possible, as it’s harder to see danger.